Benjamin-Lee/viroiddb/content/pages/about.md

 >MN885660.1	------------------------GTGGGTCACCCCGCCC-CACGGGA--AATAAAAGCAGAGGAGTAGAGAGTACTCACCTGTCGTCG-TCGACGAAGGCCGGTGAGCAGTAAGCCGGACGG-TCCCCTCGCGGCCGATCCTCTGGAGCTCTGCTCTACGATCTTCGCTGCTGAGGCCCGCGCCGCCGCTCTTCCGCGCTGCTAGTCGAGCGGACGTTGGTGGTCTCCCTCTCCCTGTGCAATAAAATCCAGGTGGCGAGTGGTGTCCCCAGGGTAAAACACGATTGGTGTTCTCCCTGGGTG------
 ```

-However, by merely rotating the sequences, prior to alignment, we may arrive at a considerably more reasonable output:
+However, by merely rotating the sequences prior to alignment, we may arrive at a considerably more reasonable output:

 ```
 >MT883227.1 @ 202 TCGAGCGGAGGCCGGTGGTC-TCCCTCTCCCTGTGCAATAAAA-TCC-AGGTGGCGAATGGTGTCCCCAGGGTAAAACACGATTGGTGTTCTCCCTGGGTGAACAACCTTGTGGTTCCTGTGGGTCACCCCGCCC-CAC-GGA-ATTAATAAAAGCAGAGGAGTAGAGAGTACTCACCTGTCGTCGCTCGACGAAGGCCGGTGAGCAGAAGGCTTAGCGGATCCCCTTGCGGCAAGACGCCCGGA---A-----C---C-G-CGA-----T--A-----------AAGAAC-TCG-CCGCCGA-GCCCGCGCCGCAGCTCCACCGCGCTGCTAG